nozky/cpnt260-a1/README.md

 *Issue...*
- Background image and text contrast issue not getting and AA, But i like what it looks so i just leave it that way. :)
+ Background image and text contrast issue not getting a AA but its close, But i like how it looks so i just leave it that way. :)

 >***_Html Validation Error._***
 >Element li not allowed as child of element nav in this context.
 >I want to find out, why?

+---

+_AUTHOR_:
+Norvillie Villaruel